virevolai/logos-shift-client/README.md

 - **No Proxying**: Direct calls without the overhead of proxying, ensuring no additional latency.
 - **Keep Your OpenAI Key**: We don't need access to your OpenAI key.
 Ensure it stays confidential and with you.
-- **Feedback Support**: Provide feedback on whether a result was successful or not based on its unique ID.
+- **Finetune with Feedback**: Provide feedback on whether a result was successful or not based on its unique ID.
 This is used to have better finetunes for your model.
 - **Truly Open Source**: Extend and modify as per your requirements.
-- **Upcoming Features**:
-  - Dynamic configuration from the server.
+- **Dynamic Configuration**: Gets server configuration automatically.
+- **Coming soon**:
+    - Fallback on error

 ## Why

 ![sergey](assets/images/sergey.png)

+At [Bohita](https://bohita.com), our pioneering efforts in deploying Large Language Models (LLMs) in production environments have brought forth unique challenges, especially concerning cost management, latency reduction, and optimization.
+The solutions available in the market weren't adequate for our needs, prompting us to develop and subsequently open-source some of our bespoke tools.

+On the subject of proxying: We prioritize the reliability and uptime of our services.
+By introducing an additional domain as a dependency, we'd inherently be reducing our uptime.
+Specifically, the probability of combined uptime would be \(1 - (P_A\_up\_B\_down + P_B\_up\_A\_down + P_both\_down)\), which is inherently less than the uptime of either individual service.
+Given the inherent unpredictability of APIs in today's landscape, compromising our reliability in this manner is not a trade-off we're willing to make.

 ## Getting Started